alonraiz/django-deux-knox/README.rst

 About
 =====
-Forked version of [robinhood/deux](https://github.com/robinhood/deux), with the addition of knox tokens instead of DRF tokens (to be implemented)
+Forked version of [robinhood/deux](https://github.com/robinhood/deux), with the addition of knox tokens instead of DRF tokens